OscarHemmingsen/PHBS_MLF_2018/README.md

 We tested our logistic regression model with a train/test split of 0.2, = 80 % = train and 20 % = test and a random state of 42.
 Here we get an accuray of 79.42 %.
 We think this is fairly accurate, but we want to test our dataset further and see if we can get a better accurary.
 We tried a K-fold cross validation (K = 10) on our prediction model and came up with the following accurary = 76.71 %.
 With K = 5, the accurary increased to 76.82 % (up 0.11 percentage points), so there are not difference to K equal 5 or 10.

 We then wanted to build a confusion matrix for our logistic regression model.
-Here, we get the following output
+Here, we get the following output where 1 = W and 0 = L

 ![confusion matrix](https://user-images.githubusercontent.com/42951188/48194979-74899b00-e389-11e8-9a3a-2a005d4da274.png)

 As shown above we get the following ratios:

-Accuracy =
+Accuracy = (121+72) / (121+18+72+32) = 79.42 %

-Prediction =
+Prediction = 121 / (121+32) = 79.08 %

-Recall =
+Recall = 121 / (121+18) = 87.05 %

+Based on our confusion matrix and its ratios, we are fairly happy with its precision and the very good recall rate.

+Next, and final for the regression is the

 ### Decision tree